rhysseddon/Vision-Furniture-MS4-Project/TESTING.md

 ###  Add Product

-1. Must only be accessible for loged in superusers.
+1. Must only be accessible for logged in superusers.
 2. Must contain the title "Product Administration"
 3. Underline graphic must display under title.
-4. Must display the subheading "Add Product"
+4. Must display the sub-heading "Add Product"
 5. Must contain an empty form with the information, room (dropdown), sku, name, description, price, delivery cost, depth, height, width, image url and current image.
 6. "Cancel" should direct to products page.